DDDtools/AdvancedScale/README.md

 >
 > - `Corner Handles` - Enables Corner and Edge Handles
 > - `Show in Game View` - Displays the Advanced Scale bounding box in Game View mode
 > - `Eyedropper` - Pick an actor whose orientation will be used by the bounding box.
-Works when multiple objects are selected
+Works when multiple objects are selected.
+The selected object will be reset when all objects are deselected, Advanced Scale is disabled, or the X button in the menu is pressed
 > - `X` - Reset the bounding box orientation to World

 <br>